clojurebridge-nyc/syllabus-nyc-2017/slides/advanced/DataStructures1.md

 ![](img/Vector.png)

-## Clojure vectors are 32-array binary search tries
+## Clojure vectors are 32-array binary search tries.

 - Invented by Rich Hickey based on work of Phil Bagwell
 - Binary structure means logarithmic time from root to leaf...
 - except in this case each node has up to 32 children (unlike image above)...